hSaria/ChromaTerm/readme.md

 Exits CT--.
 The child process is terminated, too. `%quit` does the same thing.

 ## Configuration File
-CT-- will look for a configuration file called `.chromatermrc` in the current directory then your home directory.
-It will load the first one it finds.
-The file should contain CT-- commands.
+CT-- will look for a configuration file called `.chromatermrc` in the current working directory (`pwd`) then your home directory.
+It will load the CT-- commands from the first one it finds.

 You may also override which configuration file is loaded by using the `-c` parameter.
 For example:
 ```